Andrej730/bvhio/README.md

 # bvhio

-Lightweight libary for reading, editing and creating [Biovision .bvh](https://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/BVH.html) files.
+Lightweight library for reading, editing and creating [Biovision .bvh](https://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/BVH.html) files.
 Deserializes files into a hierarchical spatial structure like transforms in Unity or Unreal.

-Data for each joint is provided in local and world space and does support modifing the hierarchy itself without losing the keyframe data.
+Data for each joint is provided in local and world space and does support modifying the hierarchy itself without losing the keyframe data.
 The spatial structure does also allow for editing the motion or rest pose data.
-This libary supports also deserializing and serialising .bvh files into a simplified structure that represents the key data from the file.
+This library supports also deserializing and serializing .bvh files into a simplified structure that represents the key data from the file.

 ## Install
 ``` batch